-The ULDA works with local governments, the local community, local landowners and the development industry to deliver commercially viable developments that include diverse, affordable, sustainable housing and uses best-practice urban design principles.
+The ULDA works with local governments, community, local landowners and the development industry to deliver commercially viable developments that include diverse, affordable, sustainable housing and uses best-practice urban design principles.

-1.2 Urban Development Area
+1.2 Urban Development Areas

 The Clinton Urban Development Area (UDA) was declared by regulation by the Minister for Infrastructure and Planning on 1 April 2010.